sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/spec.md

 The problem, or the "elephant", is that the **Big Design Up Front (BDUF)** approach is not a good fit for Agile (or Scrum).
 The Agile manifesto states one of its core values as: *"Working software over comprehensive documentation"*.
 Thus, in Agile, typical Waterfall artifacts such as Software Requirements Spec (SRS) or Software Design Document (SSD) are not really needed [^d7ae54].

 However, this does not mean we couldn't or shouldn't plan anything upfront [^f01c74].
 This would lead to us aimlessly wandering in the dark.
 Instead of these massive documents, we will design **as little as possible** and **as late as possible**.
-For the first ever sprint, also known as Sprint Zero, we will do *some* upfront planning - but just enough to get us going for the first 2 sprinst.
+For the first ever sprint, also known as Sprint Zero, we will do *some* upfront planning - but just enough to get us going for the first 2 sprints.

 A pure waterfall approach includes the assumption that most of the communication between the customer and the developer happens at the beginning of the project.
 Everything is written down in the SRS, and the developers are expected to follow the SRS to the letter.
 The process of converting (refined) user cases into functional (and also non-functional) requirements is a part of the SRS's writing process.
 This process is shown in a diagram below.
 Click the admonition open to see the diagram.